classiebit/eventmie-pro-docs/resources/docs/3.0/admin/menu-builder.md

 ---

-> {info} Only up to two levels of menu & sub-menu will work.
+> {info} Only up to two levels of menu and sub-menu are supported for optimal usability and design.

 ---